-Other eligible survivors (in the absence of the above): Each parent, brother, or sister receives 15% of the pension paid or payable to the deceased.
+Other eligible survivors (in the absence of the above):

+Each parent, brother, or sister receives 15% of the pension paid or payable to the deceased.

-The total survivor pension must not exceed 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the deceased's pension.

-Death grant: A lump sum equal to 45 times the total amount of paid contributions is paid.
+Death grant: A lump sum equal to the monthly social allowance (€395.59) times the total amount of paid contributions is paid.